DFXswiss/docs/src/en/faq.md

 <img width="675" alt="Bildschirmfoto 2024-03-01 um 17 30 46" src="https://github.com/DFXswiss/docs/assets/142087526/272d5611-be70-44bf-9ade-24d128e873ce">

 3. your IBAN
 4. your correct name, which is also the name of your bank account.

+## Transaction overview for Cake Wallet users

+Cake Wallet users who have purchased crypto assets via DFX can view all transactions made.
+The following steps are necessary for this:
+1. open the Cake Wallet
+2. select the corresponding wallet
+3. click on Buy
+4. select DFX.swiss
+5. click on Menu in the top right corner
+6. select transactions
+All transactions made and their status will then be displayed.